jeremycastelli/Wordpress-new-project-config/readme.md

 	- plugins
 	- everything (it will be helpfull for the 1st migration on a remote server)
 - Create a Sublime text 2 sFTP config file sftp-config.json in each previous folder.
-- Create a new project to watch in codeKit
+- Create a new project in codeKit
 - Launch your project in Sublime text 2
 - Open your newly created wordpress website in your favourite browser